Cleat (shoe): Association football

-In association football, where the shoes themselves are known as football boots, there are three different cleat types.
+In association football, where the shoes themselves are known as football boots, there are four main different cleat types.
 There are soft ground cleats which are made for wet weather.
-The soft ground cleats are always replaceable, and are almost always metal, so when they wear down they are easy to replace.
-There are firm ground cleats which are made for firm natural surfaces.
-In the UK, 'cleats' are universally known as studs.
+The soft ground cleats are usually replaceable, and are almost always metal, so when they wear down they are easy to replace, and can be swapped for shorter cleats when needed.
+There are shorter firm ground replaceable cleats which are made for firm natural surfaces, and moulded fixed studs or blades.
+The final type is for artificial surfaces and has a large amount of smaller studs on the outsole.
 The term "sliding tackle" is considered a dangerous tackle made with the feet raised and the potentially damaging metal studs hitting the legs or feet of the opponent.

 American football

 In the United States of America, college football coach Joseph Pipal has been credited as one of the creators of "mud cleats" for football shoes.
 Some of the first manufacturers of football cleats were Gola in 1905, Valsport in 1920 and Hummel in 1923 and are still in business today. in the year 1925 two brothers named Adolf and Rudolf Dassler developed a football cleat with replaceable metal studs for American football.
-The two brothers who created the first replaceable metal cleats had a falling out after WWII and they both went on to create two major football cleat manufacturers in Puma and Adidas.
+The two brothers who created the first replaceable metal cleats had a falling out after WWII and they both went on to create two major sports shoe manufacturers in Puma and Adidas.
 In 1929 the company Riddell made huge strides in the football cleat industry.
 They modeled the cleats differently featuring an "action last", meaning its sole had a steeper angle for "snug fit, proper support and maximum traction."
 In today's game more players prefer to wear molded cleats because they are more comfortable, but don't allow for changing during certain field conditions.
 Depending on the type of field, grass or artificial turf, players may opt to wear molded or removable stud cleats, since studs can vary in length and give more traction on grass than molded cleats do.
 There are different Protective equipment in gridiron football, cleats being a major aspect.
 Some of the major brands that players wear today are Nike, Adidas, and Under Armour.